open-mmlab/mmdeploy/docs/en/02-how-to-run/how_to_evaluate_a_model.md

-# How to evaluate a model
+# How to evaluate model

-After we convert a PyTorch model to a backend model, we may need to evaluate the performance of the model before using it.
-In MMDeploy, we provide a tool to evaluate backend models in `tools/test.py`
+After converting a PyTorch model to a backend model, you may evaluate backend models with `tools/test.py`

 ## Prerequisite

-Before evaluating a model of a specific backend, you should [install the plugins](../build.md) of the backend and convert the model to the backend with our [deploy tools](how_to_convert_model.md).
+Install MMDeploy according to [get-started](../get_started.md) instructions.
+And convert the PyTorch model or ONNX model to the backend model by following the [guide](how_to_convert_model.md).

 ## Usage